notdeaddev/angularjs/CONTRIBUTING.md

 * Run the AngularJS [unit][developers.tests-unit] and [E2E test][developers.tests-e2e] suites, and ensure that all tests pass.
 It is generally sufficient to run the tests only on Chrome, as our continuous integration test will run the tests on additional browsers.
-* Run `yarn grunt eslint` to check that you have followed the automatically enforced coding rules
+* Run `npx eslint .` to check that you have followed the automatically enforced coding rules
 * Commit your changes using a descriptive commit message that follows our [commit message conventions][developers.commits].
 Adherence to the [commit message conventions][developers.commits] is required, because release notes are